-71. The Chair of the FAC noted that, at the 61st meeting of the Committee, the Head of Finance and Administration had shared updates on the extension of the lease agreement, noting that it was taking slightly longer than expected.
-During the same meeting, the Executive Director reported on the expression of interest to host the headquarters of the Organization put forward by the Government of Italy and the Government of Switzerland (documents ED-2455/24 and ED-2464/24 Rev. 1, respectively).

-72. The delegate of Colombia welcomed the interest of other countries in hosting the headquarters of the Organization and expressed his support for the reduction of costs, stressing the importance of transparency during the process.

-73. The delegate of India echoed the intervention of Colombia regarding the question of transparency, stressing that expressions of interest from all member countries should be welcomed.

-74. The Chair of the Council clarified that the Organization was still at a stage in which expressions of interests were only being considered and no decision between the options put forward was being made.
-Other Members were therefore free to submit their expression of interest to host the ICO headquarters.

-75. For the sake of the delegations that did not attend the 61st meeting of the FAC, the delegate of Switzerland noted that her government had officially submitted at the end of June 2024 an intention to host the ICO headquarters.
-She stressed that the country would be the best fit to host the Organization for several reasons, including i) enhanced synergies with other international organizations based in the country; ii) easier cooperation with the private sector; iii) the availability of cost-efficient solutions for infrastructure; and iv) the increased participation of Members with representations in Switzerland.
-She informed Members that a dedicated team in charge of the potential relocation of the Organization was collecting information on the ICO's specific needs to better identify suitable premises - the rent of which the Swiss Government was willing to contribute to financially, with the exact coverage of costs yet to be identified.
+- 71. The Chair of the FAC noted that, at the 61st meeting of the Committee, the Head of Finance and Administration had shared updates on the extension of the lease agreement, noting that it was taking slightly longer than expected.
+During the same meeting, the Executive Director reported on the expression of interest to host the headquarters of the Organization put forward by the Government of Italy and the Government of Switzerland (documents ED-2455/24 and ED-2464/24 Rev. 1, respectively). - 72.
+The delegate of Colombia welcomed the interest of other countries in hosting the headquarters of the Organization and expressed his support for the reduction of costs, stressing the importance of transparency during the process. - 73.
+The delegate of India echoed the intervention of Colombia regarding the question of transparency, stressing that expressions of interest from all Member countries should be welcomed. - 74.
+The Chair of the Council clarified that the Organization was still at a stage in which expressions of interest were only being considered and no decision between the options put forward was being made.
+Other Members were therefore free to submit their expression of interest to host the ICO headquarters. - 75.
+For the sake of transparency as well as of the delegations that did not attend the 61st meeting of the FAC, the delegate of Switzerland noted that her government had officially submitted at the end of June 2024 an intention to host the ICO headquarters.
+She stressed that the country would be the best fit to host the Organization for several reasons, including i) enhanced synergies with other international organizations based in the country; ii) easier cooperation with the private sector; iii) the availability of cost-efficient solutions for infrastructure; and iv) the increased participation of Members with fewer resources that had representations in Switzerland.
+She informed Members that a dedicated team in charge of the potential relocation of the Organization was collecting information on the ICO's specific needs to better identify suitable premises the rent of which the Swiss Government was willing to contribute to financially, with the exact coverage of costs yet to be identified.
+She also mentioned the possibility of a one-off financial contribution per employee towards office infrastructure.

-76. Echoing the intervention of the Chair of the Council, the delegate of EU-Italy noted that, to his understanding, the Organization was still not at a stage of comparing official candidatures, but only discussing expressions of interest.
-In respect of the Council, he affirmed that he would illustrate Italy's candidature and its advantages only when the expression of interests would be formalized by the respective countries.

-77. The delegate of the United Kingdom expressed his country's continued support for maintaining the headquarters of the Organization in London and reiterated its availability to explore any options that could allow the ICO to stay in the country.

-78. The Chair of the Council expressed his gratitude to the Chair of the FAC and the ICO Secretariat team for all the work done in preparation of the 61st FAC meeting and the 138th Session of the Council.

-79. The Council took note of the discussion on the question of premises.
+- 76. Echoing the intervention of the Chair of the Council, the delegate of EU-Italy noted that, to his understanding, the Organization was still not at a stage of comparing official candidatures, but only discussing expressions of interest.
+In respect of the Council, he affirmed that he would illustrate Italy's candidature and its advantages only when the expressions of interest would be formalized by the respective countries. - 77.
+The delegate of the United Kingdom expressed his country's continued support for maintaining the headquarters of the Organization in London and reiterated its availability to explore any options that could allow the ICO to stay in the country. - 78.
+The Chair of the Council expressed his gratitude to the Chair of the FAC and the ICO Secretariat team for all the work done in preparation of the 61st FAC meeting and the 138th Session of the Council. - 79.
+The Council took note of the discussion on the question of premises.

+Item 7: Sustainability and partnerships

-Item 7:Sustainability and partnershipsItem 7.1:Coffee Public-Private Task Force (CPPTF) and CEOs & Global Leaders Forum (CGLF)
+Item 7.1: Coffee Public-Private Task Force (CPPTF) and CEOs & Global Leaders Forum (CGLF)